 Discussion instructions

-Stop watching video at the end of chapter I in Part II “How to Become a Master Reader”, before the chapter II “How to pre-read a book”.
+Stop watching video at the end of chapter #1 in Part 2 “How to Become a Master Reader”, prior to chapter #2 “How to pre-read a book”.

-Give each student a copy of “Higher Grades Overnight How Good Are Your Study Habits Today?”().
+Give each student a copy of “Higher Grades Overnight How Good Are Your Study Habits Today?”(PD25-5DQ).
 Give them five minutes to fill it out.